merenlab/merenlab.org/_posts/anvio/2018-02-08-importing-virsorter-annotations.md

 ## Installing VirSorter locally with conda

 If you don't want to install anything, you can run VirSorter on [CyVerse](http://user.cyverse.org/).
-Alternativaly, you can run VirSorter locally [using Docker](https://github.com/simroux/VirSorter), or by installing the codebase on your computer, but here I will explain how to install VirSorter codebase on your own computer, which is the what I recommend you to consider doing.
+Alternatively, you can run VirSorter locally [using Docker](https://github.com/simroux/VirSorter), or by installing the codebase on your computer.
+Here I will explain how to install the VirSorter codebase on your own computer, which is what I recommend you consider doing.

 To manually install the VirSorter codebase you can follow the recipe down below.
 I have only tested these instructions on Linux (Ubuntu and CentOS), but if you have any questions feel free to contact me or leave a comment down below.